TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/ChangeAPatch.rst

 Upload a new Patch Set
 ======================

 This chapter handles improving an existing patch.
+For creating a new patch, see :ref:`Fixing-a-bug-A-Z`.

 .. rst-class:: bignums-xxl